Black metal: Industrial black metal

 Industrial black metal is a style of black metal that incorporates elements of industrial music.
 Mysticum, formed in 1991, was the first of these groups.
 DHG (Dødheimsgard), Thorns from Norway and Blut Aus Nord, N.K.V.D. and Blacklodge from France, have been acclaimed for their incorporation of industrial elements.
 Other industrial black metal musicians include Samael, The Axis of Perdition, Aborym, and ...And Oceans.
 In addition, The Kovenant, Mortiis and Ulver emerged from the Norwegian black metal scene, but later chose to experiment with industrial music.

 Post-black metal

 Post-black metal is an umbrella term for genres that experiment beyond black metal's conventions and broaden their sounds, evolving past the genre's limits.
 Notable bands include Myrkur, Alcest, Bosse-de-Nage, and Wildernessking.

 Blackgaze

 Blackgaze incorporates common black metal and post-black metal elements such as blast beat drumming and high-pitched screamed vocals with the melodic and heavily distorted guitar styles typically associated with shoegazing.
 It is associated with bands such as Deafheaven, Alcest, Vaura, Amesoeurs, Bosse-de-Nage, Oathbreaker, and Fen.

-National Socialist black metal

-National Socialist black metal (also known as NSBM) is a subgenre that promotes neo-Nazi or similar beliefs through its lyrics and imagery.
-Artists typically meld neo-Nazi ideology with ethnic European paganism, but a few meld these beliefs with Satanism or occultism.
-Some commentators see this ideology as a natural development of the black metal worldview.
-Members of the early Norwegian scene flirted with Nazi themes, but this was largely an attempt to provoke.
-Varg Vikernes—who now refers to his ideology as 'Odalism'—is credited with popularizing such views within the scene.
-NSBM emerged in the mid-1990s and was spearheaded by artists such as Absurd (from Germany), Graveland, Infernum, and Veles (from Poland), and Grand Belial's Key (from the US).
-It is particularly strong in the former Eastern Bloc.